Valeria Coal Project

 The project proponent is Valeria Coal Holdings Pty Limited, a subsidiary of Glencore Coal Pty Ltd (Glencore).

-The Valeria Coal Project will be assessed as a Coordinated Project under the Queensland State Development and Public Works Organisation Act 1971 (SDPWO Act).
+In December 2022, Glencore withdrew the Valeria project from the approvals process and placed the project under review.
+Until that point, the project was being assessed as a Coordinated Project under the Queensland State Development and Public Works Organisation Act 1971 (SDPWO Act).

 Environmental Authority applications